Dorothy Shoemaker McDiarmid: Political career

 After retiring from the General Assembly, McDiarmid served as vice chair of the Governor's Commission on Educational Opportunity for All Virginians.
 During her lifetime, McDiarmid won the PTA's Lifetime member achievement award, the first annual award of the Fairfax County Human Rights Commission, and the Fairfax County Woman of Achievement Award (1971, 1972).
 She also received the Outstanding Virginian award in 1989 and the George Mason medal (a lifetime achievement award) from the George Mason University Board of Visitors in 1990.

 Due to the redistricting issue eventually resolved by the Supreme Court in Davis v.
 Mann, Fairfax County only had two delegates in the 1961 election, and Democrat John C. Webb (another named plaintiff in Davis v.
 Mann, with Arlington's C. Harrison Mann) and one-term Republican Glenn A. Burklund outpolled McDiarmid, who thus lost her seat until again elected two years later.
 In the Republican landslide of 1969, Republicans Vincent F. Callahan Jr., Warren E. Barry, David A. Sutherland and Byron F. Andrews Jr., and Democrat Clive L. DuVal II outpolled McDiarmid for the five seats allowed Fairfax County.
 She defeated Andrews in 1971 and 1973.
 Following the 1972 election, Callahan was appointed to the Appropriations Committee on which McDiarmid also served (and chaired from 1986 until her retirement in 1989); Callahan would later also chair that powerful committee.
 Complicating matters somewhat, before the 1960 census, delegate districts were not numbered.
 Following the 1970 census, both she and Callahan were delegates from the 18th House district, and other sections of Fairfax were in the 19th House district, which had 3 delegates.
 Following the 1980 census, McDiarmid represented the 35th Delegate district and Callahan the 34th.
 Other house districts including portions of Fairfax County included the 33rd and 36th through 47th, although some of the districts above the 42nd also included parts of the Cities of Alexandria and Arlington.
 After McDiarmid announced her retirement in 1989, David A. Battaglia won the Democratic primary to succeed her, but lost to Republican real estate developer Richard L. Fisher in the November general election.

 Death and legacy

 McDiarmid died of a heart attack at Inova Fairfax Hospital on June 9, 1994, within a year after her beloved husband Mac's death, though survived by their children and grandchildren.
 Her memorial service at the Washington Friends Meeting featured many accounts of her gentleness and strength.
 She and her husband are buried at the Goose Creek burying ground in Loudoun County, Virginia.

 Her papers are in the George Mason University special collections, and are being indexed.
 In 2015, the Library of Virginia honored her service as one of its Virginia Women in History.
-In 2004, he neighbors in the Ayr Hill Garden Club of Vienna, Virginia established a children's garden and named it in her honor.
+In 2004, her neighbors in the Ayr Hill Garden Club of Vienna, Virginia established a children's garden and named it in her honor.
 In 2018 the Virginia Capitol Foundation announced that McDiarmid's name would be on the Virginia Women's Monument's glass Wall of Honor.